777or666/axi-react-file-browser/README.md

 import React from 'react'
 import ReactDOM from 'react-dom'

-import FileBrowser, { Icons } from 'react-keyed-file-browser'
+import FileBrowser, { Icons } from 'axi-react-file-browser'

 // this imports the FontAwesome Icon Styles import 'font-awesome/css/font-awesome.min.css'